machal/cssmine-content/nastroje-postprocesing.md

 Autoprefixer: Adding Prefixed Declarations
 ------------------------------------------

-Write the code according to W3C syntax …
+Write code according to W3C syntax …

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 transform: scale(1.1);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-… and the Autoprefixer will then add prefixed variants into your CSS:
+… and the Autoprefixer will then add prefixed variants to your CSS:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -webkit-transform: scale(1.1);